govendhan-dads/customer-churn-prediction/README.md

 ---

 ## 📊 Dataset
-- Telco Customer Churn Dataset (Kaggle)
+- Dataset source: Kaggle – Telco Customer Churn Dataset
-- Contains customer demographics, services, billing details, and churn status
-- Target variable: `Churn` (Yes / No)
+Note: Dataset files are not included in this repository.

 ---